deep-foundation/npm-packager/README.md

 # npm-packager

 NPM packager package for Deep.
 It handles installation and publication of `deep-package` packages.
+This package is included in each Deep instance, there is no need to install it manually.

 [![Gitpod](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/deep-foundation/npm-packager)

-## Usage

-1. Update `config.json` with target Deep instance settings.
-2. Run: `npm run import`